dzc0104/Pymol/README.md

 color slate, mutant_combined
 set surface_quality, 1

-# Highlight mutation sites (I selected here random numbers as I dont want to reveal our data, but the cool thing is that you can work in indivual mutation or all mutation can also be worked at once like below)
+# Highlight mutation sites (I selected here random numbers as I don't want to reveal our data, but the cool thing is that you can work on individual mutations or all mutations at once like below)
 select mutation_sites, resi 31+41+43+44+45+266+269+315+369 and mutant_combined
-show surface, mutation_sites (Surface is the way to show your mutation.
-You can also show the mutations in different style like sticks, sphere and other.
-Just explore which you like)
+show surface, mutation_sites  # Surface is the way to show your mutation.
+You can also show mutations in different styles like sticks, spheres, etc.

-So now we will show our mutation in compared to our refernce sequence by this process.
+# Show mutation compared to reference sequence
 # Optional: Start mutagenesis wizard (GUI)
 wizard mutagenesis

 # Example mutation: F31L